clo4/lethargy/README.md

-# Lethargy: Good option parsing for your scripts
+# Lethargy: Terse & tiny command-line option library

-Lethargy is yet another small Python library for extracting options (and associated values) from a list of command-line arguments, specifically focused on being *perfect* for writing maintainable small to medium sized scripts.
-It's _extremely_ concise and unambiguous, with simple rules and great error handling.
+Lethargy is yet another small Python library for extracting options (and associated values) from a list of command-line arguments, specifically focused on being perfect for small to medium sized scripts.
+It gets out of your way as soon as possible to let you get on with the actual logic.

-Lethargy is completely imperative and is **not** a CLI framework.
-If you're building a complete CLI or _need_ automatic help commands, you're better off using **[Click]**, a truly fantastic declarative CLI framework.
+Lethargy is completely imperative and is **not** a framework.
+If you _are_ building a complete CLI or want automatic help commands, you're better off using **[Click]** — a fantastic, declarative CLI framework.

 [Click]: https://click.palletsprojects.com/en/7.x/
-[Getting Started]: #getting-started

 ## Installation